carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 ## How can bias enter the machine learning pipeline?

 AI and machine learning (ML) systems may appear to us as objective and neutral, dealing solely in facts and numbers, free from troublesome human weaknesses such as emotion in their decision making.
-In reality, there are abundant opportunities for bias to enter ML systems at all stages of the pipeline including:
+In reality, there are abundant opportunities for human bias to enter ML systems at all stages of the pipeline including:

-* During the dataset collection and construction stage
+* When datasets are constructed
 * When humans make decisions refining and reinforcing a models learning
-* Interpretation and application of decisions made by the model to real world scenarios
+* When interpretation and application of decisions made by the model to real world scenarios

 ### Bias in dataset collection and construction

 The manner in which data is typically sourced for training sets at the outset will have important implications on the model output.
 Because of the many complexities around copyright and licensing, privacy issues and high costs involved in sourcing access to large quality datasets, computer scientists have tended towards using what they can find freely, and indiscriminately, across the internet such as Wikipedia or FlickR.
-This approach can lead to....Bias can also crop up in annotations made by humans either consciously or unconsciously.
+This approach can lead to....

+Bias can also crop up in annotations made by humans either consciously or unconsciously.

 >## Activity
 >